Volumetric Occupancy Mapping With Probabilistic Depth Completion for Robotic Navigation: Experimental Results

 \subsection{Evaluation on Real-World Data}

-We demonstrate our pipeline for occupancy mapping with depth completion using the \texttt{fr2/pioneer\_slam2} sequence of the TUM RGB-D dataset \citep{Sturm2012}, which contains trajectory ground truth and RGB-D images captured with a Microsoft Kinect on a Pioneer robot.
-Note that TUM RGB-D does not contain ground truth depth for evaluating accuracy as in \Cref{SS:interiornet}.
-Instead, the aim is to validate qualitatively the benefit of using our trained depth completion system to map free space using real-world images.
+We demonstrate our pipeline for occupancy mapping with probabilistic depth completion using five sequences from the TUM RGB-D dataset \citep{Sturm2012}, which contain trajectory ground truth and RGB-D images captured with a Microsoft Kinect.
+Note that TUM RGB-D does not include ground truth depth for evaluating accuracy as in \Cref{SS:interiornet}.
+Instead, the aim is to validate qualitatively the benefit of using our trained depth completion system to map free space using real images.